GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ### Description

-Create a Managed Notebook on Vertex AI.
+Create a User-Managed Notebook on Vertex AI.
+Pick a region close to you, create a simple vanilla **Python3** notebook instance (with no GPUs) and make sure that you've selected the **single user only** option.

 It's a good practice to have isolated virtual environments for experiments, so create a new virtual environment and install that as a kernel.
 See this [gist](https://gist.github.com/meken/e6c7430997de9b3f2cf7721f8ecffc04) for the instructions.

 We’ve prepared a [sample project on Github](https://github.com/meken/gcp-mlops-demo/archive/refs/heads/main.zip), navigate there and download the project as a **zip** file and extract the contents of the zip file into your notebook environment.
 Open the notebook `01-tip-toe-vertex-ai.ipynb`, make sure that you've selected the newly created kernel.
 You should now be able to run the first notebook and get familiar with some of the Vertex AI concepts.

-> **Warning**
-> Unfortunately at the moment it's not possible to create Managed Notebooks in Qwiklab environments.
-For this lab you can use **User-Managed Notebooks**.
-Pick a region close to you, create a simple vanilla Python3 notebook instance (with no GPUs) and please make sure that you've selected the **single user only** mode for the permissions.

 ### Success Criteria

-1. There’s a new (User-)Managed Notebook
+1. There’s a new User-Managed Notebook
 2. The sample notebook `01-tip-toe-vertex-ai.ipynb` is successfully run and a model file is generated/stored in Google Cloud Storage
 3. No code changes are needed for this challenge